-Underwriting strategy
+(a) Underwriting strategy

 The Company follows strict risk acceptance selection processes and only accepts risks that possess characteristics which the Company feels will lead to low or average frequency and severity of losses.
-These criteria apply across all classes and for this purpose the Company uses underwriting guidelines and sets limits on the overall retention of the risks it writes.
+This criteria applies across all classes and for this purpose the Company uses underwriting guidelines and sets limits on the overall retention of the risks it writes.